 Local officials began a diligent search of the area.
 To the families’ relief, they found the children in the woods and reunited them with their parents in freedom.

-Your gift by July 31 will be matched up to $575,000* to help rescue and restore more families like Ranjita’s.
+Your gift will help rescue and restore more families like Ranjita's

 The kiln owner and two of his associates were arrested.
 Ranjita’s parents traveled three times to testify in court until the three accused were convicted and sentenced to two years in jail.